godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`DampedSpringParam<enum_PhysicsServer2D_DampedSpringParam>` **DAMPED_SPRING_REST_LENGTH** = ``0``

 Sets the resting length of the spring joint.
 The joint will always try to go to back this length when pulled apart.
+The default value of this parameter is the distance between the joint's anchor points.

 .. _class_PhysicsServer2D_constant_DAMPED_SPRING_STIFFNESS: